JefferyVin/jefferyvin.github.io/source/Diary/index.md

 I basically played overwatch all day... (but at least I'm getting very good at tank!)
 I should stop blaming ryan for my lack of self control. also I think he might be avoiding me...

+# Oct 10/11, 2024

+I got the court case in my mind.
+But things are going towards a better direction.
+I hope things work out well in the end.
+Still haven't heard back from UT yet, think im probably going to end up taking the UIUC MCS offer.
+For the past week things have been pretty unproductive and I think maybe my friendship with Ryan is bad for me.
+This pains me a lot because I really enjoy being around him.
+But I've been somewhat toxic during games now since I value my time a lot more...
+I will come back whenever I become successful and have the leisure to game again.

 <br>